Remmeauth/remme-core/README.rst

    print(account.balance) # 10000

 We have taken away 5000 tokens from account balance.
-How we will do this using context?
+How we will do this using ``context``?
 All interactions with state should be through `context instance <https://github.com/hyperledger/sawtooth-core/blob/master/sdk/python/sawtooth_sdk/processor/context.py#L22>`_.

 .. code-block:: python